Shawn-McSorley/optical-tf-dissemination-fpga/README.md

 - `examples`: This directory contains example projects that use the cores in the `cores` directory.
 - `simulation`: This directory contains code and testbenches for simulating the functionality of the cores and example projects.
 It is organized into subdirectories, each corresponding to a specific core or example project.

+## Qquick Start

+A blank vivado project for the Red Pitaya can be found at [Anton Potočnik's website](http://antonpotocnik.com/?p=487360), simply place my IP cores in the `cores` folder into the project's `cores` folder and execute the tcl scripts as described by Anton.

 ## Additional Resources

 - `docs`: This directory contains documentation and instructions for using the code and projects in this repository.